Skip to main content

 What happened next is on film and in his own words from a hospital bed.
 The section of fuselage where he sat came down onto the ground floor of a hostel building with open space beside it; the other side of the cabin ended against the building's wall.
 The exit beside him broke open on impact.
 'For a little while I thought I was going to die, but when I opened my eyes, I realized I was alive.'
 He released his seatbelt.
 'When the door broke, I saw that space and I just jumped out.'
 He walked out of the wreckage with burns on his left arm and cuts to his face, filmed by bystanders who could not believe what they were watching.
 He tried to go back for his brother.
 The next day, India's Prime Minister visited his bedside.
 Six days after the crash — discharged from the hospital a day earlier — he carried Ajay's coffin through the streets of Diu beside his mother, bandaged, limping, leading the procession.
 More than a dozen of the dead were from that one small coastal town.

-The crash has an official record.
 India's Aircraft Accident Investigation Bureau found, in its preliminary report of July 12, 2025, that three seconds after liftoff both engine fuel-control switches moved from RUN to CUTOFF, one second apart, and both engines flamed out.
 The cockpit voice recorder captured one pilot asking the other why he had cut off; the other replied that he had not.
-The report assigned no blame and did not establish how or why the switches moved; the final report was pending.
-Whatever that answer proves to be, it belongs to the 260 and their families.
+The report assigned no blame and did not establish how or why the switches moved.
+The final report was pending.

 His Account